Skip to main content

 • Poll widget as a Q&A box that collects questions from the workforce anonymously and hands them off to the comms team

-For communication owners with a CxO cascade in scope, this is the booth conversation with the highest direct ROI.
+For communication owners with a CxO cascade in scope, this is the conversation with the highest direct ROI.

 5. Cybersecurity and awareness widgets